scala/improvement-proposals/content/dedented-string-literals.md

   out clearly from the rest of the code without distraction.

-* The amount of horizontal-space used is much less than the examples using traditional multiline strings above: without multiple levels of indentations and without a trailing `""".stripMargin` extending the last line.
+* The amount of horizontal-space used is much less than the examples using traditional multiline strings above: without multiple levels of indentations, without a trailing `""".stripMargin` extending the last line, or `.stripMargin.trim`

 ### Incorrectness with Multiline Interpolation